map-nerd-peter/covid19-linear-plot/README.md

 * Start and End date parameters are optional.
 You must enter start and end dates that fall within the date range of the time series data.
 See data source at https://github.com/CSSEGISandData/COVID-19/blob/master/csse_covid_19_data/csse_covid_19_time_series/time_series_covid19_confirmed_global.csv
 Start and end dates need to be entered in the format of month/day/year or month-day-year.
+It's best to enter time periods of 7 to 10 days to obtain a good line fit, but longer time periods will also work.

 * __Software Requirements:__ Python 3 (on Windows, Mac, or Linux) and Python libraries numpy, matplotlib and Pandas.